 Don’t put up with painful lower legs.
-Click here to see one of our Podiatrists to get you back on track.Enquire Today
+Click here to book a time to see one of our Podiatrists and get you back on track.Enquire Today

 Most people have either had or know someone who has had plantar fasciitis.
 Heel pain can make your life pretty miserable and stop you from enjoying many aspects of your daily routine.
 Plantar fasciitis is inflammation of the thick band of tissue on the sole of your foot, that connects the heel to the base of the toes.
 It is often characterised by a stabbing pain near the heel, and pain may be worst in the morning or when standing after a period of rest.

 Do you suffer from heel pain?
 Look no further, Click here to arrange an appointment so we can help get you out of pain and back to the activities you enjoy.Enquire Today

 If you are experiencing forefoot pain we advise you to seek professional advice from Footpoint Podiatry to gain the correct treatment and achieve the best outcome.
 Click here to book an appointment with one of our Podiatrists.Enquire Today